 Your meniscus tear can be repaired arthroscopically, where the surgeon sutures the torn edges of your meniscus back together and into place.
 Surgical intervention to repair a meniscus usually has a high success rate, however, the recovery time is between three weeks and six months to regain full use of your knee, which is inconvenient for those who need to get back on their feet quickly, like athletes.

-More On Stem Cell Treatment for Meniscus Tears
+More On Regenerative Options for Meniscus Tears

 With just a simple injection into the knee, patients are seeing significant improvement in their pain, symptoms, and inflammation.